1st Novoserbskiy Hussars

 N.B.: some sources mention that the 10 active companies of the regiment joined the Russian Main Army only in 1759.
 But, since these settled hussars had an organisation similar to the Austrian Grenz light troops, it is possible that they are simply describing the replacement of the 10 active companies of the previous year by the 10 companies held in reserve in New Serbia.

 On August 12 1759, the regiment fought in the Battle of Kunersdorf where it was partly deployed in the vanguard behind the cossacks as part of Riazanov's light cavalry brigade and partly behind the Austrian Grenzers in the first line of the right wing.
+The same year, troopers belonging to the regiment, formed the kernel of the new Makedonskiy Hussars and Bolgarskiy Hussars.

 To do: more details on the campaigns from 1760 to 1762